sbernauer/breakwater/breakwater-parser-c-bindings/README.md

 # breakwater-parser-c-bindings

-This bindings allows you to call the breakwater-parsed fom C code (or all other languages that offer FFI with C functions).
+This bindings allows you to call the breakwater-parser fom C code (or all other languages that offer FFI with C functions).

 The bindings can be build using `cargo build --release -p breakwater-parser-c-bindings` and will be placed at `target/release/libbreakwater_parser_c_bindings.so`.